 Messaging on Twitter, Mr. Leppard said, “having experienced 20+ years of A Level results as a teacher, today was the first experiencing results as a parent.
 We could not be prouder of our son, also appreciating how nervous today was for parents.
 Well done again to @BSAKsixthform”.

 Also in Abu Dhabi, Brighton College released details of its students’ A Level successes.
 51 students took the examinations – a slightly smaller cohort than last year’s 69.
-The school did not release details of the number of exam papers taken by its students, but revealed that 11% of results were graded A* compared with 14% a year ago, 40% were graded A*-A (42% a year ago), 86% A*-C and there was a 100% pass rate.
+The school did not release details of the number of exam papers taken by its students, but revealed that 11% of results were graded A* compared with 14% a year ago, 40% were graded A*-A (42% a year ago), 68% were graded A*-B, 86% A*-C and there was a 100% pass rate.
 The highest grades achieved by an individual student were 3A*s and 1A.

 Simon Corns, Head Master of Brighton College Abu Dhabi said, “I am delighted that our pupils have once again achieved an outstanding set of A level results and, most tellingly, have exceeded even last year’s excellent value added score with +0.8 (0.6 in 2018).
 The 100% pass rate and a remarkably good A*/A performance of 40% will enable our pupils to secure excellent university places, as they have done consistently for the last three years, at prestigious institutes such as Oxbridge in the UK and Brown in the US and for subjects such as Medicine and Dentistry."